yanshu/pisa/INSTALL.md

 * In Ubuntu,
   'sudo apt-get install git swig hdf5`

-The Python requirements are as follows; note that all *required* Python modules (i.e., everything besides Python and pip) are installed automatically when you install PISA with the `pip ... -r $PISA/requirements.txt` option detailed later.
+The Python requirements are as follows; note that all *required* Python modules (i.e., everything besides Python and pip) are installed automatically when you install PISA with the command detailed later.
 * [python](http://www.python.org) — version 2.7.x required (tested with 2.7.11)
 * [pip](https://pip.pypa.io/)
 * [numpy](http://www.numpy.org/)